Device Compliance - Windows

 • Click on the device of interest

-• Click on Check Access button
+• Click Check Access

 Windows Version and Updates